digitalchalk/dcwoo/README.md

 DigitalChalk WooCommerce Plugin (dcwoo)
 ========================================

+Note: The DigitalChalk WooCommerce Plugin is not an officially supported plugin by the DigitalChalk development team.
+It was written as a starting point for those wanting to extend and experiment with a Wordpress integration for DigitalChalk.
+Please feel free to fork and extend and help support it for the future.

 ### Assumptions

 This plugin provides an integration between DigitalChalk and WooCommerce inside a WordPress site.
 It is assumed that you have installed WordPress and the WooCommerce plugin prior to installing this plugin.